 - Use my Vegan Banana Pancakes recipe and cook it as described here, with or without blueberries.

 Take note that this is a thick pancake.
 It's almost like pancake style cake.
+And it is super fluffy.
 So if you don't like thick pancakes then hop on over and give my Vegan English Pancakes a try instead.

 But if you do like thick, super fluffy pancakes, then hello world.
 This recipe is a life changing.
 It's the stuff of all of your summer brunch dreams come true.